Gusto Running was founded in 2013 by Kate Gustafson

 Kate also writes a blog; a project that started during a year spent travelling around the world.

 After graduating from Union College in upstate New York, Kate began her career in advertising at JWT in Atlanta and Toronto.
 Kate spent the next few years in non-profit leading a team.
-In 2012, she made the jump to professional sports at Maple Leaf Sports & Entertainment.
-In 2015, Kate moved to Vancouver to write for lululemon.
+Later, she made the jump to professional sports at Maple Leaf Sports & Entertainment before moving out to Vancouver to write for lululemon.
+As of Spring 2018, Kate is running, working and living in New York City.

 Learn more about Kate, here.